-In the conduct of Petroleum Operations pursuant to this Agreement the Contractor shall comply with the Local Content Act.
+In the conduct of Petroleum Operations pursuant to this Agreement the Contractor shall comply with the Local Content Act as may be amended, repealed and replaced from time to time.

 Article 32 - Annual Rental

 - 32.1.
 The Contractor shall pay an annual rental of one million (US\$ 1,000,000) US Dollars during the Exploration Period and Appraisal Period. - 32.2.
 Payments under this Article 32 shall be paid on the Effective Date of the Petroleum Exploration Licence and on the anniversary date of the Petroleum Exploration Licence so long as the Petroleum Exploration Licence remains in force. - 32.3.
 Payments under this Article shall be paid directly into bank accounts held and controlled by the Government.
 The Contractor shall verify such bank accounts and the Minister agrees to cooperate, assist and provide the Contractor any information it requires to conduct such verification.